 Penetrating abdominal trauma with knife in-situ

-This 25 year old male was stabbed to the left flank at the L3 vertebral level.
-There was approximately 500mL of blood loss.
+Stab wound to the left flank at the L3 vertebral level.
+There was approximately 500 mL of blood loss.
 There was no deficit on neurological examination.
-A CT abdomen pelvis was performed.

 Loading Stack -

 There is a large metallic knife penetrating from the left flank craniocaudally and lateral to medial traversing the posterior abdominal wall quadratus lumborum, paraspinal muscles, deep fibers of the left psoas and below the left transverse process and lateral to the pedicle of the L2 lumbar vertebra.
 The tip appears situated within the vertebral body of L2 approximately 1 cm before the anterior margin of the vertebral body.
 The anatomical course of the injury raises the possibility of nerve root damage.

 Penetrating trauma is one of the four mechanisms of traumatic injury.
 The other 3 types are: